Leonnorblad/DetStopViolation/README.md

 <img src="readme_files/outzone.png" width="500"/>

 ### **Vehicle movement**
 The vehicle moment is monitored as the difference in pixels of the vehicle center between consecutive frames.
 Due to the inherent noise in detection, the center location may vary slightly.
 This is mitigated by setting a threshold for stopping: a movement of less than 15 pixels per second.
-This approach is simpler than calculating actual speed (like [link](https://blog.roboflow.com/estimate-speed-computer-vision/)) and is effective for this purpose.
+This approach is simpler than calculating actual speed (like [this](https://blog.roboflow.com/estimate-speed-computer-vision/)).
 The speeds of vehicles with a front wheel in the stopzone can be plotted as:

 <img src="readme_files/speed_plot.png" width="500"/>